-- align the interests of the participants with those of our shareholders, - provide incentives for the retention of our named executive officers, - establish a minimum level of performance for payouts, - · provide an opportunity for increased payouts for performance in excess of established targets, and - · provide an equity incentive program that is competitive with the programs provided by companies with whom we compete for talent.
+- align the interests of the participants with those of our shareholders, - provide incentives for the retention of our named executive officers, - establish a minimum level of performance for payouts, - provide an opportunity for increased payouts for performance in excess of established targets, and - provide an equity incentive program that is competitive with the programs provided by companies with whom we compete for talent.

-For fiscal 2023, as had been the case in prior years, the equity incentive award program consisted of grants of performance-based restricted stock units that would vest based on company performance during the current fiscal year and would be settled in shares of restricted stock that would vest after two more years of service.
+For fiscal 2024, as had been the case in prior years, the equity incentive compensation program consisted of grants of performance-based restricted stock units under our 2019 Plan that would vest based on company performance during fiscal 2024 and would be settled in shares of restricted stock that would vest after two more years of service.
 The Compensation Committee determined, with the assistance of McLagan, to continue granting performance-based restricted stock units to our named executive officers so that a significant portion of each named executive officer's compensation would be performance-based.

-For fiscal 2023, the target number of shares to be issued to each named executive officer pursuant to his or her performance-based restricted stock unit award was based on a percentage of the executive's base salary and converted into a target number of shares based on the closing price of a share of our common stock on the date of grant.
-The resulting awards, made by the Compensation Committee in May 2022, provided that each named executive officer would receive up to a maximum number of shares of restricted stock based on our performance during the fiscal year against the same pre-tax income target used in the annual non-equity incentive program described above.
+For fiscal 2024, the target number of shares issued to each named executive officer pursuant to his or her performance-based restricted stock unit award was based on a percentage of the executive's base salary and converted into a target number of shares based on the closing price of a share of our common stock on the date of grant.
+The resulting awards, approved by the Compensation Committee in May 2023, provided that each named executive officer would receive up to a maximum number of shares of restricted stock based on our performance during fiscal 2024 measured against the same pre-tax income target used in the annual non-equity incentive compensation awards described above.

-The actual number of restricted stock units that would vest and be settled on a one-for-one basis in shares of restricted stock was based on a sliding scale for the relevant income above or below the target level, and was subject to minimum threshold and maximum settlement amounts.
-For fiscal 2023, the target was set at \$73.5 million, the same level as our target used for our non-equity incentive plan arrangement described above.
-Our actual performance was \$79.5 million, reflecting our actual income before income taxes and adjusting for the gain recorded on the sale of the consumer bleach packaging assets.
-If our actual results were less than 80% of the target in fiscal 2023, then no restricted stock units would vest and be settled in shares of restricted stock.
-If our actual results were between 80% and 100% of the target in fiscal 2023, then a number of restricted stock units.
-If our actual results were between 100% and 120% of the target in fiscal 2023, then a number of restricted stock units.
-If our actual results were between 100% and 120% of the target in fiscal 2023, then a number of restricted stock units would have vested and been settled in restricted stock based on a sliding scale between 100% and 150% of the target number of restricted stock units.
-Because our actual results were greater than the target level but below the maximum level of performance for the 2023 fiscal year, the named executive officers each received restricted stock equal to approximately 121% of the target number of restricted stock units.
+The actual number of restricted stock units that would be earned and settled on a one-for-one basis in shares of restricted stock was based on a sliding scale for the relevant income above or below the target level, and was subject to minimum threshold and maximum settlement amounts.
+For fiscal 2024, the target was set at \$74.3 million, the same level as our target used for our non-equity incentive plan arrangement described above.
+Our actual performance was \$104.1 million, reflecting our actual income before income taxes.
+If our actual results were less than 80% of the target in fiscal 2024, then no restricted stock units would be earned and settled in shares of restricted stock.
+If our actual results were between 80% and 100% of the target in fiscal 2024, then a number of restricted stock units would have been earned and settled in shares of restricted stock based on a sliding scale between 50% and 100% of the target number of shares of restricted stock.
+If our actual results were between 100% and 120% of the target in fiscal 2024, then a number of restricted stock units would have been earned and settled in shares of restricted stock based on a sliding scale between 100% and 150% of the target number of shares of restricted stock.
+Because our actual results were greater than the maximum level of performance for the fiscal 2024, the named executive officers each received restricted stock equal to 150% of the target number of shares of restricted stock.

-The Compensation Committee established the following performance-based restricted stock unit award amounts for the executive officers for fiscal 2023:
+The Compensation Committee established the following performance-based restricted stock unit award amounts for our named executive officers for fiscal 2024: